No matter what concerns you have with your current shower, a shower replacement may be your ideal solution.

 We have experienced plumbing technicians who specialize in shower replacement and installation.
 When you contact us for an estimate, we’ll assess the condition of your current shower and come up with a plan to resolve the issues you’re experiencing.
 We can install a new showerhead that transforms the showering experience or tear out the current shower and replace it with one that provides more space and functionality.
 Contact us today to get started.

-At Rainbow Plumbing & Heating, we offer shower replacement services in Monmouth County, Mercer County, and Middlesex County, New Jersey, including East Brunswick, New Brunswick, Edison, Trenton, Roosevelt, Freehold Township, Hamilton Square, North Brunswick, Manalapan Township, Marlboro Township, South Brunswick, West Windsor, Woodbridge, East Windsor, Perth Amboy, Princeton, and Toms River.
+At Rainbow Plumbing & Heating, we offer shower replacement services in Monmouth County, Mercer County, and Middlesex County, New Jersey, including East Brunswick, New Brunswick, Edison, Trenton, Roosevelt, Freehold Township, Hamilton Square, North Brunswick, Manalapan Township, Marlboro Township, Monroe Township, South Brunswick, West Windsor, Woodbridge, East Windsor, Perth Amboy, Princeton, and Toms River.